-Irradiation with ultraviolet light (UV) is widely used in wastewater treatment plants for effluent disinfection before discharging into surface water.
-UV treatment is also known to transform some micropollutants through light absorption on photoactive groups e.g. photoactive phenolics (Coleman et al. 2004).
-Two types of photocatalysis are known: a) direct photolysis via direct absorption of light (Rosenfeldt and Linden, 2004) and b) indirect photolysis, when photosensitizers (dissolved organic matter) adsorb the light and generate reactive oxygenated radicals performing the degradation of the target substance (Caupos et al. 2011).
-Numerous studies describe degradation of DCF, E2 and EE2 in deionized water but also in WWTP effluents up to 100 % due to their high absorption values (Caupos et al, 2011; Rosenfeldt and Linden 2004; Chowdhury et al. 2010; Silva et al, 2012; De la Cruz et al. 2012).
+Irradiation with ultraviolet light (UV) is widely used in WWTPs for effluent disinfection prior to discharge into surface water.
+UV treatment is also known to transform some micropollutants through light absorption on photoactive groups, e.g., photoactive phenolics (Coleman et al. 2004).
+Two types of photocatalysis are known: (a) direct photolysis via direct absorption of light (Rosenfeldt and Linden 2004a, b) and (b) indirect photolysis, when photosensitizers (dissolved organic matter) adsorb the light and generate reactive oxygenated radicals performing the degradation of the target substance (Caupos et al. 2011).
+Numerous studies describe degradation of DCF, E2, and EE2 in deionized water but also in WWTP effluents up to 100 % due to their high absorption values (Caupos et al. 2011; Rosenfeldt and Linden 2004a, b; Chowdhury et al. 2010; Silva et al. 2012; De la Cruz et al. 2012).

-Kolarova et al. (2013) reported that the removal of DCF in $UV{254nm}$ increases with increasing UV dose.
-While DCF was eliminated only 47 % at 800 J/m, over 98 % were observed at 7200 J/m.
+Kolarova et al. (2013) reported that the removal of DCF in $UV{254~\rm nm}$ increases with increasing UV dose.
+While DCF was eliminated only 47 % at 800 J m-2, over 98 % removal was observed at 7200 J m-2.

 Phototransformation has been identified as the important elimination process of DCF in the open environment (Pal et al. 2010).
-Although the turbidity of wastewater blocks some sunlight, water in the top layers (e.g. in clarifiers) will be well exposed to sunlight irradiation, especially in summer.
-Therefore, DCF phototransformation will occur with half-life in bright sunlight of less than 1 h.
+Although the turbidity of wastewater blocks some sunlight, water in the top layers (e.g., in clarifiers) will be well exposed to sunlight irradiation, especially in summer.

+Therefore, DCF phototransformation will occur in bright sunlight with half-life of less than 1 h.
 Natural sunlight has also been shown to degrade EE2 (Pal et al. 2010).